mumuki/mumuki-metaprogramming-ruby-guide-1/00107_Singletonize/description.md

-Allow any class to understand a `singletonize` message, which adds to it a instance/get_instance method, which returns always the same instance of the class.
+Allow any class to understand a `singletonize` message, which adds to it a `instance` method, which returns always the same instance of the class.

 Example